nshanker/Yoga-Instructor/index.md

-## Kavitha More1
+## Kavitha More

-I am a trained yoga instructor and offer in-person, yoga lessons at your house.
+I am a highly trained yoga instructor and offer in-person, yoga lessons at your house.
 I live in Panvel, Navi Mumbai and currently offer lessons to people living in Panvel and Kharghar areas.